Amirizdwan Taj

-Amirizdwan Taj Bin Tajuddin (born 30 March 1986), commonly known as Taj, is a Malaysian professional footballer who plays as a centre back and capped by Malaysian national team.
+Amirizdwan Taj Bin Tajuddin (born 30 March 1986), commonly known as Taj, is a Malaysian former professional footballer who plays as a centre back and capped by Malaysian national team.

 Born in Kota Bharu, Kelantan, Taj never seriously play football at his youth where he attended MRSM Gerik and later MRSM Kuala Terengganu.
 His football career began while completing his undergraduate studies at Universiti Teknologi MARA where he played for UiTM FC.
 During that time, Taj was commonly known by nickname Panjang which means tall in English, to describe his tall physic body compared to his other teammates.
 Taj was a late bloomer which was not from regular state President Cup or youth teams.

 Club career

 UITM

 Amirizdwan further his study at Universiti Teknologi MARA in Sport Science.
 He then join UiTM football team to play for IPT League.
 His series of good performance caught the eye of several coach from other club and one of them was former coach of Kelantan, B. Sathianathan in a friendly between UiTM Fc and Kelantan.
 When B. Sathianathan appointed as ATM, he signs Amirizdwan.

 Amirizdwan joined ATM at the start of the year after three seasons with UiTM and immediately tasted success after helping his side winning the Malaysia Premier League, and gain promotion to the Malaysia Super League.
 He also won Sultan Haji Ahmad Shah Cup in 2013 with ATM.